- Group Management Report

 On the reporting date, the Company did not hold any treasury shares.

 To the Company’s knowledge, as of 31 December 2019, the following shareholders held more than 10 percent of the Company’s registered share capital:

 - Peter Bollenbeck, Düsseldorf (33.13%), thereof 17.0% direct, 16.13% indirect via InVision Holding GmbH

 Executive Board members are appointed and dismissed in accordance with §§ 84 et seq. of the AktG.

-Pursuant to a resolution adopted by the Company’s Shareholders’ Meeting on 1 June 2018, § 6 (1) sentence 1 of the Company’s articles of association provides that the Executive Board consists of at least one person.
+According to Section 6 (1) sentence 1 of the Articles of Association, the Management Board consists of at least one person.
 Alternative members of the Executive Board may be appointed.
 Pursuant to § 6 (2) of the articles of association, the Supervisory Board is responsible for determining the number of, and appointing the regular Executive Board members and alternate Executive Board members and has the authority to revoke such appointments.
-The Supervisory Board is also responsible for selecting a member of the Executive Board to serve as that body’s chairman and for selecting other Executive Board members to serve that body’s deputy chairmen.
-In accordance with the resolution passed by the Annual General Meeting on 1 June 2018, § 8 of the articles of association was amended.
-Sentence 2 specifies sole representation if only one member of the Executive Board has been appointed.
+The Supervisory Board is also responsible for selecting a member of the Executive Board to serve as that body’s chairman and for selecting other Executive Board members to serve that body’s deputy chairmen. § 8 sentence 2 of the articles of association specifies sole representation if only one member of the Executive Board has been appointed.